aws/aws-cdk-rfcs/text/0063-precreated-roles.md

 In normal operation, L2 constructs in the AWS Construct Library will automatically create IAM Roles for resources that require them (like Execution Roles for AWS Lambda Functions and Instance Roles for EC2 instances), and assign least-privilege permissions based on the `grant`s and integrations you define.

-If you work in an environment that does not allow definition of IAM Roles by application developers, you can disable this behavior by calling `iam.Role.preventRoleCreation()` on the scope at which you want to prevent roles from being created, before defining the infrastructure of your application.
+If you work in an environment that does not allow definition of IAM Roles by application developers, you can disable this behavior by calling `iam.Role.customizeRoles()` with `preventSynthesis: true` on the scope at which you want to prevent roles from being created, before defining the infrastructure of your application.
 Example:

 ```ts